What is Identity Coaching? A Complete Guide for High-Achievers

 You can force a new habit for weeks.
 But if it conflicts with how you see yourself, the old pattern comes back.

 When identity shifts, behaviour follows.
-Not through force.
-Through fit.

 How does identity coaching actually work?